rocky/x-python/README.rst

 Also *Byterun* is loose in accepting bytecode opcodes that is invalid for particular Python but may be valid for another.
 I suppose this is okay since you don't expect invalid opcodes appearing in valid bytecode.
-It can however accidentally or erronously appear code that has been obtained via some sort of extraction process, when the extraction process isn't accruate.
+It can however accidentally or erroneously appear code that has been obtained via some sort of extraction process, when the extraction process isn't accurate.

 In contrast to *Byterun*, *x-python* is more stringent what opcodes it accepts.